therealozp/class-notes/swe review.md

 - better communication because of requirements, identify gaps, and improves efficiency

 8. databases and business workflows are very well-supported by OO fundamentals. fact or cap?
 **fact**.
-OO fundamentals result in services that are versatile, changable, and reusable. source: pg.
+OO fundamentals result in services that are versatile, changeable, and reusable. source: pg.
 5, software engineering fundamentals.

 9. four basic terms in SE
 - programs: structured code specific to a language